Martin Guerre: Martin's life during his absence

 During his long absence from Artigat, the real Martin Guerre had moved to Spain, where he served in the militia for a cardinal and subsequently in the army of Pedro de Mendoza.
 As part of the Spanish army, he was sent to Flanders.
 He was wounded in the Spanish attack on St. Quentin in 1557; his leg had to be amputated.

-For years, Guerre lived in a monastery before returning to his wife and family.
+For years, Guerre lived in a religious house run by the Order of Saint John of Jerusalem before returning to his wife and family.
 The reason for his return at the time of the trial is unknown.
 Initially, he rejected his wife's apologies, maintaining that she should have known better than to take another man.

 Contemporary accounts and interpretations

 Two contemporary accounts of the case were written: Histoire Admirable by Guillaume Le Sueur and the better-known Arrest Memorable by Jean de Coras, one of the trial judges in Toulouse.

 In 1983, Princeton University history professor Natalie Zemon Davis published a detailed exploration of the case in her book The Return of Martin Guerre.
 She argued that Bertrande had silently or explicitly agreed to the fraud because she needed a husband in that society, and she was treated well by the impostor.
 Davis noted as evidence for this theory the improbability of a woman's mistaking a stranger for her husband, Bertrande's support for Arnaud until (and even partially during) the trial, and their shared story of intimacy, likely prepared in advance.

 The historian Robert Finlay has criticised Davis's conclusions, arguing that Bertrande was duped (as most of her contemporaries believed, including the trial judges) after her husband's long absence.
 He thought that Davis attempted to superimpose a modern societal model of an independent woman making her own choices onto the historical account.
 He points to the improbability of Bertrande's charging her own accomplice with fraud, as she would run the risk of having to defend herself against charges of adultery or false accusation.

-Davis published a response to Finlay's arguments, called "On the Lame", in the same issue of The American Historical Review in June 1988.